WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 It turns out that the only way to align the check boxes to the centre of their column is to use a [QStyledItemDelegate][16].
 Well, there is [another approach that uses layouts][20], but that only works if you (1) manually append another column to your [QSqlTableModel][5], (2) explicitly create `QCheckBox` objects, (3) assign these to a parent `QWidget` object, (4) to which you then apply a centralised layout.
 This is quite an expensive procedure that can significantly reduce the performance of your program, and it only works well if you don't update your [QSqlTableModel][5] frequently.

 <blockquote>
 This is because every time that you update your QSqlTableModel the manually appended column will disappear.
-You can of course solve this by writing a function that creates the extra column, and fills it with your manually created check boxes, and run this function whenever the QSqlTableModel's select function gets called.
+You can of course solve this by writing a function that creates the extra column, and fills it with your manually created check boxes, and run this function whenever the QSqlTableModel's select() function gets called.
 However, this will slow down your program quite a bit, and I also found some other drawbacks to this approach that are a bit outside the scope of this discussion.
 </blockquote>

 The approach that uses a [QStyledItemDelegate][16] is actually what is recommended in [Qt's FAQ][11] section.
 An example code snippet is offered there as well, although it is a bit outdated (it uses some functions that were deprecated in Qt5).
 Essentially, what you are required to do is to create your own sub-class of [QStyledItemDelegate][16], and re-implement its `paint()` and `editorEvent()` functions.
 The `paint()` function determines how the check box is visualised to the user, and the `editorEvent()` function determines how the user can interact with the check box.

 I included the snippet with my slightly adapted version of the re-implemented functions below.
 I am not going to pretend that I grasp every detail of what happens in these functions.
-I mostly different replaced some of the deprecated functions in the example offered in [Qt's FAQ][11].
+I mostly replaced some of the deprecated functions in the example offered in [Qt's FAQ][11].

 {% highlight c++ %}
 /*